 Did you know the most common eating disorder in America isn’t Anorexia or Bulimia?
 It’s actually a newly recognized disorder known as BED, Binge Eating Disorder.
 More Americans struggle with BED than anorexia or bulimia combined!
-Approximately 3%-5% of the US population is affected.
-That’s a lot!
-And, it means that chances are you know at least 1-2 more people who are struggling with this disorder too.
+Approximately 8% of American adults suffer from BED in their lifetime.
+Chances are, you know at least 1-2 more people who are struggling with this disorder too.

 Binge Eating Disorder

 In order to survive, we need adequate nutrition throughout the day.
 In the United States, people typically eat three meals a day plus snacks.
 When thinking about binge eating disorder, it’s not so much what you are eating, but how you are eating and why you are eating.
 Reflecting and examining the way you eat may provide insight into areas that warrant care and help.
 Eating has the potential to be neutral, rather than guilt-ridden and stigmatizing.

 We’ve created a list of 4 behaviors that verge towards binge eating disorder.
 Our goal in doing so is to bring behaviors out into the open, so you can know you are not alone.
 Only then can you seek support and begin to make peace with food and your body.

 Without any further ado, let’s get started with the: